-In the estimation process, bias in the non-response pattern as well as in the sample is corrected by applying a ratio estimate, which includes information about the turnover subject to VAT for the most recent quarter available for the entire population of retail trade enterprises.
+In the estimation process, bias in the non-response pattern as well as in the sample is corrected by applying a ratio estimate, which includes information about the turnover subject to VAT for the previous year for the entire population of retail trade enterprises.
 This full population including information on the turnover subject to VAT is called the estimation population.